Explore these intimate, private rooms created for Queen Mary II

 The last room in the Queen's State Apartments is the Queen's Bedroom.
 As Mary extended her apartments and created a new bedroom, this room became a cosy sociable space in which she entertained friends.

 The bed that is displayed in this room also tells its own fascinating story.
-It is thought to be the bed in which James Edward Stuart, son of King James II was born, at St James' Palace, in 1688.
+It is thought to be the bed in which James Edward Stuart, son of Queen Mary of Modena and King James II was born, at St James' Palace, in 1688.

 As Mary and Anne’s Catholic half-brother, James' birth was such a threat to the Protestant establishment that rumours were spread that the baby was an impostor, smuggled into the bed in a 'warming pan' to replace a stillborn infant.